rahul-gharat/dronahq-docs/docs/reference/controls/file-parser.md

 ## Common issues and solutions with use cases

-In this section we will understnad about typical problems faced by users when trying to use this control in its differnet configutations.
+In this section we will understand about typical problems faced by users when trying to use this control in its differnet configutations.
 Following are typical problems encountered when utilizing this control.

 - **Problem**: While using strict mode when user has fixed data structure as provided in the sample file but the files uploaded at run time has some columns missing in the data which causes control to reject the data and show error.
-  - **Solution**: you can use dymamic data mode and then pass the data of the file parser control to `Data Queries -> Custom JavaScript` and you can make sure all your columns are always returned from Data Query and you can use Data Query to bind data to other conrols just as you would do with file parser.
+  - **Solution**: you can use dymamic data mode and then pass the data of the file parser control to `Data Queries -> Custom JavaScript` and you can make sure all your columns are always returned from Data Query and you can use Data Query to bind data to other controls just as you would do with file parser.

 - **Problem**: How to use the file parser control to parse data from the file URL that is hosted on internet.
   - **Solution**: If you have URL of file that you want to parse then you can use the [FX](/binding-data/fx-functions/) section of data binding and use the function [FILEPARSER](#) in the control with the url.

-- **Problem**: What if you want to give both the input options of the file parser control to the end user, but when you allows both option you may encounter a problem that you don't have control over when control formula is evaluated because whenever conrol that you will refer to get url is changed it will update the data inside file parser conrol. so if you had data in file parser control through file upload it will cahnged.
+- **Problem**: What if you want to give both the input options of the file parser control to the end user, but when you allows both option you may encounter a problem that you don't have control over when control formula is evaluated because whenever control that you will refer to get url is changed it will update the data inside file parser control. so if you had data in file parser control through file upload it will changed.
     - **Solution**: To solve this you can have a button associated with a form and on click of that button you can use `COMPUTE` action block and inside that block you can use the `FILEPARSER` function to parse the data and then set the output to the file parser control. allowing you full control when your file is parsed through formula.